Credibrate

 Can I reduce the tax on my bonus through salary sacrifice?

 Yes — if your employer allows it, you can sacrifice some or all of your bonus into a pension via salary sacrifice.
 This removes the bonus amount from your taxable income and NI base, so you pay no income tax or NI on the sacrificed amount.
 The bonus goes into your pension instead of your bank account.
 This is particularly effective if the bonus pushes your income above a tax band threshold.
+Use our salary sacrifice calculator to model different contribution amounts.

 Is my bonus subject to National Insurance?